 Shader: More medical device OEMs understand their path to growth and success is through innovation—marketing and selling products that improve outcomes and/or lower the cost of care.
 We’re seeing a shift in OEMs dedicating more resources to product development, sales and marketing, and growing regulatory challenges, rather than to manufacturing.

 We all know manufacturing requires significant capital.
 More OEMs are realizing that if a manufacturing partner can manufacture products just as effectively as they can, they can prioritize investment into areas that will truly differentiate their product portfolio and their company.
 Assuming the supplier has sophistication, broad capabilities, a quality-focused culture, and a fair price, who manufactures the product is less important.

 Fenske: In what ways is your company able to aid in getting a product (project) to market faster?

-Resonetics is located at Medica/Compamed in Hall 8A, Booth/Stand K41.
+Viant is located at Medica/Compamed in Hall 8B, Booth/Stand G28-4.